2Peter318/home/prayers.md

 thrust into hell Satan, and all the evil spirits, who prowl about the world seeking the ruin of souls.
 Amen.

+**A Father's Binding Prayer For His Family**
+Eternal Father, thank you for calling me to be the father of this family.
+In the name of your Son, Jesus Christ, and by the infinite power of His Precious Blood, and through the intercession of St. Joseph, I bind and cast out any evil spirits that may be in our home, or cars, or that are attacking any member of my family.
+I send them immediately and directly to the foot of the Cross to be judged, never to bother us again. come, Holy Spirit, and descend upon our home and fill us (name loved ones) with your light and love.
+In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.

 Favorite Prayers
 ---
 **Hail Holy Queen**